Troy man pleads guilty to mail fraud in federal court

-Jesse Morgan Hinson, 36, formerly of Troy, pleaded guilty to mail fraud Tuesday, according to U.S. Attorney Sandra J. Stewart.
+Jesse Morgan Hinson, 36, formerly of Troy, pleaded guilty Tuesday to mail fraud, announced United States Attorney Sandra J. Stewart.
 The Alabama Securities Commission provided valuable assistance in the investigation and prosecution of the case.

 According to the plea agreement and other court documents, in 2022, Hinson engaged in schemes to defraud multiple victims by falsely representing himself to be a man of great wealth with the ability to conduct profitable real estate transactions.
 He convinced victims to give him money based on promises of future financial benefits.
 However, Hinson had no significant assets and intended to take his victims’ money for his own use.
 Hinson also failed to let his victims know that he had prior convictions for securities fraud, including convictions on Alabama securities fraud charges as recently as March and April of 2022.
 Hinson was in custody of the Alabama Department of Corrections as of April 30, 2022.